canyudeguang/Zigbee_lamp/README.md

 (2)Compile the code and flash the image as described in "Hello world with QCA4020 Development" project.

-(3)Power on the QCA4020
+(3)Power on the QCA4020 via the power button,and the QCA4020 will build Zigbee network automatically.

-(4)Open the app named "LightBlue" on iPhone, and "LightBlue" will search BLE automatically, then connect the spot named "lpw-spple-demo".

-(5)The service we used is called "UUID:1815", and we use the fourth characteristic to control motor.

-(6)We input "FFFF", the lock will be "open", and "0000" the lock will be "closed".
+(4)Power on the Zigbee bulb,and it will join the Zigbee network automatically.

+(5)Using “Azure_console” app on the mobile phone to control on or off status of bulb via clicking “Open” or  “Close” button.

+(6)Using “Azure_console” app on the mobile phone to control color temperature via setting the values ranged from “0x0000~0xFFFF” .

+(7)Using “Azure_console” app on the mobile phone to control dim via setting the values ranged from “0~255”.